Sporif/CustomHooks/README.md

 **middle-click-undo-close**;
  - [middle-click-undo-close.js](https://github.com/Sporif/CustomHooks/blob/master/hooks/middle-click-undo-close.js)

  - Middle click on the tab bar to re-open the last closed tab (instead of creating a new one).
-Within the file you can set `restoreWindows` to true to re-open windows as well.
+Within the script you can set `restoreWindows` to true to re-open windows as well.

 **smooth-tab-switch-scroll**;
  - [smooth-tab-switch-scroll.js](https://github.com/Sporif/CustomHooks/blob/master/hooks/smooth-tab-switch-scroll.js)

  - Smooth tab switching when scrolling the tab bar.
 Also adds Shift+Scroll to scroll the tab bar.
-Within the file you can set `wrap` to false to disable switching to the first tab from the bottom and vice versa.
+Within the script you can set `wrap` to false to disable switching to the first tab from the bottom and vice versa.

 **theme-css-variables**:
  - [theme-css-variables.js](https://github.com/Sporif/CustomHooks/blob/master/hooks/theme-css-variables.js)